 ABOUT OUR GUEST

 Noah has devoted his life to the subject of yoga.
 Noah is best known for his clear, precise and methodical teaching style, his tangible knowledge, and his ability to transmit with openness, curiosity, and wit.
 In the words of his students: Noah’s fierce and compassionate dedication to yoga inspires and holds space for students to journey deeper into body, heart, mind, and spirit than they ever could have imagined.
-Noah began a regular hatha practice when he was 14 years old and has spent his life in learning.
-He has collected, gathered, experienced and embodied this vast subject: seeking out the best teachers, learning from different lineages and absorbing much of what has been on offer.
+Noah began a regular hatha practice when he was 14 years old and has spent his life learning.
+He has collected, gathered, experienced, and embodied this vast subject: seeking out the best teachers, learning from different lineages, and absorbing much of what has been on offer.

 Ever-advancing the conversation and curriculum in yoga education, Noah co-founded his school, The Mazé Method with his wife, Tracy, nearly a decade ago.
-Together they have pioneered training content to enhance and sharpen the skills of yoga teacher around the world.
+Together they have pioneered training content to enhance and sharpen the skills of yoga teachers around the world.
 Noah is always a student and has devoted himself to creating pathways for teachers to continue their learning and cultivation of voice and skill.
-In addition to creating and developing his school's curriculum, Noah serves as faculty for teacher trainings around the world, and acts as a consultant to corporations developing yoga education programs.
-He is a regular presenter at Wanderlust Festivals and contributes to publications including Yoga International, Yoga Journal and more.
+In addition to creating and developing his school’s curriculum, Noah serves as faculty for teacher trainings around the world and acts as a consultant to corporations developing yoga education programs.
+He is a regular presenter at Wanderlust Festivals and contributes to publications including Yoga International, Yoga Journal, and more.
 He offers online classes at Yoga International, Wanderlust TV, and OmStars, and offers a vast array of online content via his own site, which can be found at www.mazeonyoga.com and www.themazemethod.com.
 Noah lives in Los Angeles with his wife, Tracy, their two children, 8yo Oliver and 11yo Madeleine, and their five rescued dogs.